ngkamperlo/presentations/slides/react-typescript/Slides.md

 # State & Lifecycle

-State - Similar to props but private and fully controlled by the component Lifecycle methods - special methods in the component class to run code at particular times in the process
+State - Similar to props but private and fully controlled by the component Lifecycle methods - special methods in the component level to run code at particular times in the process

 ---